-Raja Yudhishtira was deeply troubled about how to feed the Brahmans who had accompanied them on their exile.
+Raja Yudhishtira was deeply troubled about the arrangements for the customary feeding of the Brahmans who had accompanied them on their exile.
 He went to his family priest Dhaumya Maharshi to seek his advice.
-Dhaumya Maharshi contemplated over the matter for a little while and remembered the upadesh that he received from Narada Devarshi who had received it from Indra who in turn had received it from Brahma.
+Dhaumya Maharshi contemplated over the matter for a little while and remembered the upadesha (instructions) that he had received from Narada Devarshi who had received it from Indra who in turn had received it from Brahma.

 He said, “At the time of creation, the entire universe was starving.
 Seeing their plight, Bhagawan Surya took the form of a father and went over to Uttaranayana and drew the water from all the lands with his radiance and spread it across the lands in Dakshinayana.